jdnick27/js-games/README.md

 Open `index.html` in a web browser to access the home menu.
 Choose **Start Game** to play or read **About Game/Rules** for instructions.
 The game canvas will scale to your browser window.
 Use the left and right arrow keys to adjust the shot angle.
 The controls are inverted so the left arrow rotates the aim right and the right arrow rotates it left.
 An on-screen arrow shows your current aim direction.
 Press the Space key once to start the power meter and press again to launch the ball.
 Try to land it in the hole on the right side of the screen.
-Use the **Toggle Dark Mode** button on any page to switch between light and dark themes.
-Your preference is saved across visits.
+Visit the **Settings** page from the home menu to toggle between light and dark themes.
+Your preference is saved across visits and defaults to your browser's color scheme.
 Avoid trees, water, bunkers and hills along the way.
 The green around the hole is slicker, so the ball rolls farther.
 Each hole may have between one and three trees that vary in size, so pay attention to your surroundings.
 If your shot lands in the water hazard a penalty stroke is added and the ball is dropped on the side of the water farther from the hole.
 Press **R** to rehit from your previous location.
 This counts your last stroke and adds a penalty stroke, unless that stroke already incurred a water or out-of-bounds penalty.
 Press **N** to restart the current hole from the tee without changing the layout.